 I have been online for quite a long time and spend a good percentage this time drooling over the successful creations of entrepreneurs and business owners.
 While they have created remarkably good businesses worth loving, I never failed to understand that they too encountered issues.

-Notable: Fred Smith, founder of FedEx got his project idea rejected by his college professor and got a poor grade on an assignment where he presented the idea for the company.
+Notable Mention: Fred Smith, founder of FedEx had his project idea rejected by his college professor.
+He assignment was graded poorly; he presented the idea for FedEx.

 Most businesses didn’t start out all rosy.
 There were troubles and failures too.
 These troubles didn’t simply make them give up or get sullen in depression.